-What do THE BIG BANG THEORY, BLACK-ISH, 2 BROKE GIRLS, PARKS and RECREATION, GIRLS, BROOKLYN NINE-NINE, and MODERN FAMILY have in common?
+What do THE BIG BANG THEORY, BLACK-ISH, YOUNG STANLEY, WILL & GRACE, BROOKLYN NINE-NINE, and MODERN FAMILY have in common?
 You guessed it!
 They are all situation comedies!
-US Performing Arts and Relativity/LA Center Studios are proud to offer the only Sitcom Acting Camp in the country.
+US Performing Arts and Studio School of Los Angeles/LA Center Studios are proud to offer the only Sitcom Acting Camp in the country.

 This Sit Com Acting camp is one of the most popular workshops every summer.
 Taught within an active working Hollywood studio, it focuses on acting in a situation comedy and is significantly different than acting for movies.
 This workshop teaches actors those differences.
 Designed for the serious actor 16 years old and above, actors learn the structure of sitcoms and how to perform the joke while at the same time playing character that is so very important in sitcom.
 This workshop collaborates with the Sitcom Writing/Producing/Directing Workshop in the staging and performance of original situation comedies under the guidance and experience of a seasoned professional director in a real studio environment.